-If you feel your employer discriminates against you because of your race, age, color, sexual orientation, or any other protected class, it can become difficult to prove.
+If you feel your employer discriminates against you because of your race, age, gender, color, sexual orientation, or any other protected class, it can become difficult to prove.
 Finding the right evidence in your case is crucial, but it may not seem like it’s always possible.
 Working with the right legal team can help, but there are a few specific things you can look for that help build your case.

 Your Protected Class